 Estimates of abundance were derived through the application of distance sampling analysis (Buckland et al. 2001) and the computer program DISTANCE (Thomas et al. 1998) to sighting data.
-From 1991 through 1994, line-transect vessel surveys were conducted during spring in the northern Gulf of Mexico from the 200 m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et al. 1995).
-Survey effort-weighted estimated average abundance of Cuvier's beaked whale for all surveys combined was 30 (CV=0.50).
-As recommended in the GAMMS Workshop Report (Wade and Angliss 1997), estimates older than eight years are deemed unreliable, and therefore should not be used for PBR determinations.
+From 1991 through 1994, line-transect vessel surveys were conducted in conjunction with bluefin tuna ichthyoplankton surveys during spring in the northern Gulf of Mexico from the 200m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et al. 1995).
+Annual cetacean surveys were conducted along a fixed plankton sampling trackline.
+Survey effort-weighted estimated average abundance of Cuvier's beaked whales for all surveys combined was 30 (CV=0.50).

-Similar surveys were conducted during April/May from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico, using NOAA ships Oregon II (1996, 1997, 1999) and Gordon Gunter (2000, 2001).
-Estimates for all oceanic strata were summed, as survey effort was not uniformly distributed, to calculate a total estimate for the entire northern Gulf of Mexico oceanic waters (Fig. 1; Mullin and Fulling, in review).
+Similar surveys were conducted during spring from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico.
 Due to limited survey effort in any given year, survey effort was pooled across all years to develop an average abundance estimate.
-The estimate of abundance for Cuvier's beaked whales in oceanic waters, pooled from 1996 to 2001, is 95

-The estimate of abundance for Cuvier's beaked whales in oceanic waters, pooled from 1996 to 2001, is 95 (CV=0.47) (Mullin and Fulling, in review), which is the best available abundance estimate for these species in the northern Gulf of Mexico.
-The estimated abundance of Cuvier's beaked whales is negatively biased because only sightings of beaked whales which could be positively identified to species were used.
+The estimate of abundance for Cuvier's beaked whales in oceanic waters, pooled from 1996 to 2001, was 95 (CV=0.47) (Mullin and Fulling 2004).
+The estimated abundance of Cuvier's beaked whales was negatively biased because only sightings of beaked whales which could be positively identified to species were used.
+The estimate for the same time period for unidentified Ziphiidae was 146 (CV=0.46), which may also include an unknown number of Mesoplodon spp.